Find Affordable College Courses

 You’ll be in good company if you decide to attend Clemson University.
 It ranked #4 on our 2023 Best Value Chemical Engineering Master’s Degree Schools in the Southeast Region list.
 Clemson is a fairly large public school located in the suburb of Clemson.

-Clemson excels when it comes to quality.
-It’s ranked in the top 10% of all schools on our Best Chemical Engineering Master’s Degree Schools in the Southeast Region list.
+In addition to its great value ranking, Clemson is in the top 10% of all schools on our Best Chemical Engineering Master’s Degree Schools in the Southeast Region list.

-Georgia Institute of Technology - Main Campus did quite well in this year’s ranking of the best places for chemical engineering students to get a master’s degree.
-It came in at #6 on the list.
-Located in the city of Atlanta, Georgia Tech is a public school with a very large student population.
+With a ranking of #6, Georgia Institute of Technology - Main Campus did quite well on this year’s best value schools for chemical engineering students working on their master’s degree.
+Located in the large city of Atlanta, Georgia Tech is a public school with a fairly large student population.

 Georgia Tech also made our Best Chemical Engineering Master’s Degree Schools in the Southeast Region list, coming in at #2.